|

 The Rani).
 The Doctor belonged to the Prydonian chapter, whose

-members are said to be devious (The Deadly Assassin), and his
+members are said to be devious (The Deadly Assassin), and their

 school nickname was Theta Sigma (The Armageddon Factor,

 The Happiness Patrol).
-He and The Master enjoyed building
+They and The Master enjoyed building

 "time flow analogues" to disrupt each other's experiments (The